 As with any deck stain or deck treatment you spray, protect with a hand masker that dispenses paper or a film of plastic along with painter's tape: I invented this key painter’s tool in 1977: I just cannot prove it !!

-Make sure it will work for you: It works with either brand new lumber or old lumber that has had the old paint etc., removed.
+Make sure it will work for you: It works with either brand new lumber or old lumber that has had the old paint etc., totally removed.

 Another issue is pressure-treated lumber: Factory treatment may have affected the ability for this type of wood treatment to actually wet the wood surface.